Who we are

 Our Blue Christmas Service in November or early December is a quiet Christmas service open to the public, for those who feel some sort of loss, and find it difficult to celebrate the birth of Christ with loud festive carols, and a barrage of multi colored lights.

-The Christmas Cheer Board becomes a focus at holiday time as we donate food for hampers and invite folks to donate mittens for the mitten tree which are distributed to area schools, and charities.
+The Christmas Cheer Board becomes a focus at holiday time as we donate food for hampers and invite folks to donate mittens for the mitten tree which are distributed to area schools, families and charities.

 We are part of the Global Community.

-As we extend our focus from local to Global by giving the opportunity to donate to the Canadian Food Grains Bank the first Sunday of every month , and participating in Just Christmas in December.
-Our blanket making team, stitches blankets for the Mennonite Central Committee, who gives them to their aid projects.
+As we extend our focus from local to Global by giving the opportunity to donate to the Canadian Food Grains Bank the first Sunday of every month, and participating in Just Christmas in December.
+Our blanket making team stitches blankets for the Mennonite Central Committee, who gives them to their aid projects.

 Once a month in worship we highlight the work of the United Church’s Mission and Service Fund and encourage people to include this ministry as part of their regular weekly offerings.